G4S urges shareholders to accept Allied deal as bid battle ends

 Allied on Tuesday extended its offer deadline to March 16 and the acceptance condition was lowered to 75% from 90% in nominal value and voting rights.

-It has largely obtained the required antitrust regulatory approvals in the United States and European Union, Allied Universal added, though Britain has yet to approve the deal.
+It has largely obtained the required antitrust regulatory approvals in the United States and European Union (EU), Allied Universal added.
+The deal does not require approval from Britain since the EU clearance was obtained before the Brexit deadline.

 “The biggest issue now is probably the pension deficit in the UK, which has constricted M&A deals in the recent past involving G4S UK businesses,” said Morningstar analyst Michael Field.